Agents#

 To test your agent locally, create a class for the agent task that inherits from AsyncAgentExecutorMixin

 .
-This mixin can handle both asynchronous tasks and synchronous tasks and allows flytekit to mimic FlytePropeller’s behavior in calling the agent.
+This mixin can handle both asynchronous tasks and synchronous tasks and allows Flytekit to mimic FlytePropeller’s behavior in calling the agent.

 For testing examples, see the BigQuery agent and Databricks agent documentation.